 Disclosure: This post may contain affiliate links.

 Savory Mashed Sweet Potatoes give traditional mashed potatoes a run for their money!
-They’re made with just three ingredients, super creamy, dairy free and Paleo+Whole30-approved.
+They’re made with only four ingredients and are super creamy, dairy free and Paleo+Whole30-approved.

 Have you tried ghee before?
 I must admit that it’s my go-to when roasting sweet potatoes, so I figured why not add it to mashed sweet potatoes, too?
 If you’ve never tried it, ghee is basically clarified butter, and it IS Paleo-friendly, which is another reason why I opted to use it in this recipe.